sunilsoni/interviewnotes/ds-algo/data-structure.md

 #### Vector

 - Synchronized version of list.
 - Not used anymore.
-Recommended below mentioned alternatives.
+Recommended other list alternatives.

 #### CopyOnWriteArrayList